tobega/tailspin-v0/TailspinReference.md

 `3 -> add&{addend: 4} -> stdout` will print `7`.

 ## Streams
-Streams occur when several values are created as the _current value_.
+Streams occur when zero or more values are created as the _current value_.
 Streams are processed by repeating each step of the chain by setting __each__ of the stream values as the _current value_ in turn.
+If a stream has no values, nothing gets done on the following parts of the chain.
-See the note on [side effects](#side-effects).
+See also the note on [side effects](#side-effects).

 Streams can be captured into an [array](#arrays) by surrounding them with an [array literal](#array-literal).